microsoft/vcpkg/docs/maintainers/ports/vcpkg-make/vcpkg_make_build.md

 By default, `vcpkg_make_build` will call the `Makefile` in the build directory and build all the targets.

-If the `Makefile` in another path, please pass the absolute path to `SUBPATH`.
-This path is based on the build path.
 If the makefile comes from another path or the name is not `Makefile`, please pass `MAKEFILE` and set the absolute path.
 Please pass `BUILD_TARGET` to select the needed targets.